A voir le site en français, allez ICI ou cliquez le drapeau sur sur la barre de menu ci-dessus

 Vivaldi Gloria – Musique Cordiale Festival Choir & Ensemble, 4 August 2021, Doddington Place Gardens

 We missed our loyal supporters in France but we are trying to be positive and creative at a time of great challenge for culture and music.
-We just hoped that some of you could join us for our concerts, this year, in Kent, GB. (see feature article HERE) … and, with luck, in France again next year too
+We are so pleased that some of you, based in Britain, could join us for our concerts, this year, in Kent, GB and that we have attracted new enthusiastic audiences in Kent (see feature article HERE) … and, with luck, something may prove viable in France again next year too.

-This summer, we decided to do what we think we CAN manage, carefully and cautiously and mainly out-of-doors, but to do it in ways that retain the high musical and aesthetic standards for which Musique Cordiale has become known.
-We hope it can still be friendly and convivial, incorporating a variety of lovely music in enchanting settings, along with our traditional mix of music, wine, food and good humour.
-But this summer it will be in the Kent Downland countryside in England and will be based in the enchanting Doddington Place Gardens and, with suitable social distancing, in nearby indoor churches and the Faversham Assembly Rooms.
-We hope that some of you will still come and that most of our choir, musicians and supporters will have been vaccinated by then and may be there too.
-At least a few singers and players hope to join us from France, Holland, Germany and Switzerland – if they can.
-Maybe we can attract some of our European supporters too.
-We so hope that some of you can join us!
+This summer, we decided to do what we thought we CAN manage, carefully and cautiously and mainly out-of-doors, but to do it in ways that retain the high musical and aesthetic standards for which Musique Cordiale has become known.
+We hoped it can still be friendly and convivial, incorporating a variety of lovely music in enchanting settings, along with our traditional mix of music, wine, food and good humour.
+So, this summer it took place in the Kent Downland countryside in England and was based in the enchanting Doddington Place Gardens and, with suitable social distancing, in nearby indoor churches and the Faversham Assembly Rooms.
+Though we hoped that, at least, a few singers and players could join us from France, Holland, Germany and Switzerland – along with some of our European supporters.
+But, in the end, Covid travel rules prevented this both in the summer and again for our winter events in Faversham.
+We so hope that crossing La Manche will not prove so challenging in 2022!

 2021 Programme & Repertoire

-The 2021 concert Programme is HERE: tickets are available now from our online BOX OFFICE
+The 2021 concert Programme is HERE (online BOX OFFICE)

-Meanwhile, we invite you to renew your subscriptions. (we’re offering free memberships in 2021 to young or under-employed musicians).
+As we approach year-end, we invite you to renew your subscriptions. (we’re offering free memberships in 2022 to young or under-employed musicians).
 And if you are a good experienced singer, please consider joining our choir.
-See details HERE(we need new singers as we may lack some of our European talent if travel restrictions make coming to Kent difficult).
+See details HERE (we welcome new singers especially as we may still lack some of our pan-European talent if travel restrictions continue make travel difficult).
 Please join our mailing-list to ensure that you receive up-to-date information See contact us.
-If you would like to join or re-join the Musique-Cordiale CHOIR this summer, please click HERE (enrolment of good and experienced singers by 31 May 2021).
+If you would like to join or re-join the Musique-Cordiale CHOIR this summer, please click HERE (enrolment of good and experienced singers by 31 May 2021)..

 Looking back: before the summer of 2021… & before the pandemic hit music and performance